 As one of the most eco-efficient sources of animal protein, the panel were enthusiastic about the role aquaculture can play in feeding a growing global population.
-Robert Jones discussed The Nature Conservancy’s belief in ‘The Aquaculture Opportunity’ and its focus on its Blue Growth strategy, and Bill DiMento discussed how growing consumer demand for sustainable aquaculture is impacting on the global supply chain.
+Robert Jones discussed The Nature Conservancy’s belief in ‘The Aquaculture Opportunity’ and its focus on its Blue Growth strategy, and Bill DiMento discussed how growing consumer demand for sustainable farmed fish is impacting on the global supply chain.

 However to meet its potential, the panel addressed the changes the sector must make to ensure aquaculture production is environmentally and socially responsible.
-Lazar used the example of the GSI as one model of how pre-competitive collaboration can help the sector overcome technical barriers to improvements at speed and at scale.
+Avrim Lazar used the example of the GSI as one model of how pre-competitive collaboration can help the fish farming industry overcome technical barriers to improvements at speed and at scale.
 The panelists agreed there must be a shift in thinking and discussed a number of measures of how industry and NGOs can work both separately and together to ensure a sustainable future for aquaculture.

 To find out more, listen to the full recording of the event below.